 There is very little better in this world than summer tomatoes.
 When they are really at their peak, they are sweet, juicy and delicious.
 I love making this compound butter with tomatoes as it concentrates the flavour so well and it makes a delicious accompaniment to so many things.
 You can use it on so many things – on toast or smothered on steak or smoothed onto a roast chicken.
 Anything that would usually be good with regular butter would probably be good with this tomato butter.
-Here, I’ve swirled it into pasta and it is so good.
+Here, I’ve made Tomato Butter Pasta.
 The warmth of the pasta wakes up the tomato flavours all over again and it’s so moreish.

 I use cherry tomatoes in this tomato butter pasta recipe as I find them the sweetest which adds good flavour to the butter but you could also use large tomatoes if they were really good ones.
 The key is seasoning it well when roasting and then blitzing well in a food processor to make it gorgeous and smooth.
 If you don't fancy making the butter for this pasta, this cherry tomato pasta is delicious too.